History of JD Vance in Timeline

 2023: AppHarvest Bankrupt

-On May 15, 2024, Donald Trump attended a $50,000 per head private fundraising dinner with JD Vance in Cincinnati.
+On May 15, 2024, Donald Trump attended a $50,000 per head private fundraising dinner with JD Vance in Cincinnati, indicating increasing alignment and support.

 June 2024: Sponsored Dismantle DEI Act

-In June 2024, Vance sponsored the Dismantle DEI Act, aiming to ban federal diversity, equity, and inclusion programs.
+In June 2024, Vance sponsored the Dismantle DEI Act, which would ban federal diversity, equity, and inclusion programs.

-On July 15, 2024, Donald Trump announced on Truth Social that he had chosen JD Vance as his running mate for the upcoming election.
+On July 15, 2024, the first day of the Republican National Convention, Donald Trump announced on Truth Social that he had chosen JD Vance as his running mate for the upcoming election.

 Data from mid-July 2024 showed that Vance had made 45 Senate speeches and sponsored 57 legislative bills, none of which had passed the Senate.